dianacpg/activities-recorder/README.md

 ### Note

 Project migrated to Vite.
-You can check previous project here: [project here:](https://github.com/dianacpg/activities-recorder/)
+You can check it [here:](https://github.com/dianacpg/activities-recorder/)

 ## Description